-Daniel Long is the Postgraduate Training Officer in the department; he supports Professor Harnden in his role as Director of Graduate Studies.
-Daniel will be in contact with you throughout your time in the department to keep you up to date with department graduate events; to support you with graduate study related issues and to arrange meetings with Professor Harnden.
-Daniel is your first contact if you have any queries about the administration of your studies.
+Tim Jones (covering until 31 October 2020) or Daniel Long (returning on 1 November 2020) is the Postgraduate Training Officer in the department, supporting Professor Harnden in his role as Director of Graduate Studies.
+Tim or Daniel will be in contact with you throughout your time in the department to keep you up to date with department graduate events; to support you with graduate study related issues and to arrange meetings with Professor Harnden.
+Tim or Daniel will be your first contact if you have any queries about the administration of your studies.

-daniel.long@phc.ox.ac.uk / 01865 289362
+tim.jones@phc.ox.ac.uk / daniel.long@phc.ox.ac.uk / 01865 289362

-Tanya Baldwin is the department's Head of Administration and Finance responsible for the smooth running of the department.
+Nicola Small is the department's Head of Administration and Finance, responsible for the smooth running of the department.
 She and her team look after the departmental finance, including any expense claim forms you might have; all personnel issues; all building related matters and other departmental administration.
-Tanya's team also deal with all grant application costing and administration of grant finances. tanya.baldwin@phc.ox.ac.uk / 01865 289360
+Nicola's team also deal with all grant application costing and administration of grant finances.

+nicola.small@phc.ox.ac.uk / 01865 289360